Gender dysphoria in children: Prevalence

+A 2023 study conducted by the Centers for Disease Control and Prevention found that 3.3% of United States high school students identified as transgender and 2.2% identified as questioning.

 Persistence

-According to the American Academy of Pediatrics, "by age four most children have a stable sense of their gender identity" and "research substantiates that children who are prepubertal and assert [a transgender or gender diverse identity] know their gender as clearly and as consistently as their developmentally equivalent peers who identify as cisgender and benefit from the same level of social acceptance".
+According to the American Academy of Pediatrics, most children have a stable sense of their gender identity by age 4.
+They explain that research shows prepubertal children who assert a transgender or gender diverse (TGD) identity know their gender as clearly and as consistently as their cisgender peers.
+A 2018 study in Pediatrics found that children with a TGD identity first recognize it internally at an average age of 8.5 years, but do not disclose it until on average 10 years later.

 If gender dysphoria persists during puberty, it is very likely permanent.
-For children with gender dysphoria, the period between 10 and 13 years is crucial with regard to long-term gender identity.
 Factors that are associated with gender dysphoria persisting through puberty include intensity of gender dysphoria, amount of cross-gendered behavior, and verbal identification with the desired/experienced gender (i.e. stating that they are a different gender rather than wish to be a different gender).

-Prospective studies have reported that gender dysphoria in children is more heavily linked to adult homosexuality than to an adult transgender identity, especially with regard to boys.
-The studies state that the majority of children diagnosed with gender dysphoria did not desire to be the other sex by puberty, with most growing up to identify as gay, lesbian, or bisexual, with or without therapeutic intervention.
-The studies have been used to argue for more caution or delays in socially or medically transitioning transgender youth.